 See the news story featured on the UCSF website here: Nearly Half of Adolescents Lack a Patient-Centered Medical Home.

-See the published abstract here: Medical Home for Adolescents: Low Attainment Rates for Those With Mental Health Problems and Other Vulnerable Groups.
+Click here to access the article: Medical Home for Adolescents: Low Attainment Rates for Those With Mental Health Problems and Other Vulnerable Groups.
 Sally H Adams, RN, PhD; Paul Newacheck, DrPH; M. Jane Park, MPH; Claire D. Brindis, DrPH; Charles E. Irwin Jr., MD.
 Academic Pediatrics 2012; 13(2); 113-121.